The Burning Rock

 Used to come here by myself, like being in church, the great arches, and all these wrecks of time, small and little before some great thing, like when the shark hunters first see Jaws rise from the waters.

-I was shy was a wildflower when I was a kid, now I talk all day for a living.
+I was a shy wildflower when I was a kid, now I talk all day long for a living.

 Always loved old John Bull here, such an odd one, the back end like a cooking pot, and all these rivets warting the surface, but inside its pure fire.